 The first 19,500 Euros (EUR) in annual earnings is tax exempt.
 Income above this amount is subject to progressive tax rates ranging from 20 to 35 percent.
-These rates are applicable to both residents and non-tax residents.
+These rates are applicable to both tax residents and non-tax residents.
 Please find below the progressive income tax brackets:

 Contributions to the Cyprus Social Insurance Fund are mandatory and cover any person that is gainfully employed in Cyprus, either as an employed or as a self-employed person.

-Employees coming from countries/territories outside the EU (third country/territory nationals) are generally fully subject to social security payments in Cyprus.
+Employees coming from countries/jurisdictions outside the EU (third country/jurisdiction nationals) are generally fully subject to social security payments in Cyprus.

-As of 1 March 2019, contributions for the National Health Insurance System have been introduced.
+As of 1 March 2019, contributions for the National Health Insurance System (NHIS) have been introduced.
 Please find below a table summarizing the contribution rates for NHIS in Cyprus: